-Offences First Offence Subsequent Offences Minor and Major Resubmission of work Loss of grades (N) Zero on the assignment/exam Zero in the course Loss of scholarship/bursary (N) Suspension Expulsion/Revocation
+Offences First Offence Subsequent Offences

+Minor and Major Resubmission of work Zero in the course

+Loss of grades Loss of scholarship/bursary

+(N) Zero on the (N) Suspension

+assignment/exam Expulsion/Revocation

 C. Improper Access and Obstruction

 These offences may also be subject to penalty under the Non-Academic Misconduct Policy.